Evorlor/Fibonacci/README.md

 # Fibonacci
-Fibonacci number finder, using dynamic programming
+Fibonacci number finder, using dynamic programming.

+This is just for fun.
+Find fibonacci numbers fast using recursion.